 Phone: 514-848-2424 ext 4893

-Administrative Assistant - Natalie Woodburn-Heron
+Administrative Assistant - Natalie Woodburn-Heron (on leave)

 Natalie is responsible for administrative support for the Office of Community Engagement.

 Natalie has a diverse background, having worked for community organizations in the West Island and prior to that as a professional stage manager in theatres from Manitoba to Prince Edward Island for 8 years.
-She is a birth worker and an active member of three different birthwork collectives that offer doula services for birthing people, new parents and those seeking support around reproductive rights.
+She is a birth worker and an active member of two different birthwork collectives that offer doula services for birthing people, new parents and those seeking support around reproductive rights.
 Natalie lives in the tiny house she built alongside a carpenter.
 She had the opportunity share her experiences designing and building her home at the HEC TEDx conference in 2015.

 Phone: 514-848-2424 ext 5840